 - Blow out all candles when you leave the room or go to bed.
 Avoid the use of candles in the bedroom and other areas where people may fall asleep.

 The following tips will help keep your family safe if there is a fire in your home:

-Cranbrook Fire & Emergency Services will be hosting grade one students between October 9th and 15th to help them take this important message home.
-With education and family oriented activities the firefighters will be assisting students and teachers in learning more about the power of prevention and the available technologies that can help protect their own families from fire.
+Cranbrook Fire & Emergency Services always hosts students from the local schools to help them take this important message home.
+With education and family-oriented activities the firefighters assist students and teachers in learning more about the power of prevention and the available technologies that can help protect their own families from fire.